MGH Team

 Project Manager

 Nivedita is the Project Manager for the MGH Cystic Fibrosis Mental Health Team.
-She is the lead biostatistical data, project and grants manager for investigator-initiated single- and multi-center cystic fibrosis mental health and palliative care clinical studies.
+She is the lead biostatistical data, regulatory and grants manager for investigator-initiated single- and multi-center cystic fibrosis mental health and palliative care clinical studies.
+She has advanced knowledge of statistical programming and has keen interest in developing and managing analytical work plans for several mental health databases.

 Tara Mullen, BA